-So in this paper we rely mostly on aggregate national data collected by the tax administration.
-For the 1826-1964 period, we use the estate tax tabulations published on a quasi-annual basis by the French Ministry of Finance.
-For the whole period, these tables indicate the aggregate value of bequests and gifts reported in estate tax returns, which is the basic information that we need.
+So in this article we rely mostly on aggregate national data collected by the tax administration.
+For the 1826-1964 period, we use the estate tax tabulations published on a quasi-annual basis by the Ministry of Finance.
+For the whole period, these tables indicate the aggregate value of bequests and gifts reported in estate tax returns, which is the basic information we need.
 Starting in 1902, these annual publications also include detailed tabulations on the number and value of bequests and gifts broken down by size of estate and age of decedent or donor.
 These tabulations were abandoned in the 1960s-1970s, when the tax administration started compiling electronic files with nationally representative samples of bequest and gift tax returns.
-We use these so-called "DMTG" micro files for years 1977, 1984, 1987, 1994, 2000 and 2006.
-The data is not annual, but it is very detailed.
-Each micro-file includes all variables reported in tax returns, including the value of the various types of assets, total estate value, the share going to each heir or donee, and the demographic characteristics of decedents, heirs, donors and donees.
+We use these so-called DMTG micro-files for years 1977, 1984, 1987, 1994, 2000, and 2006.
+The data are not annual, but they are very detailed.
+Each micro-file includes all variables reported in tax returns, including the value of the various types of assets, total estate value, the share going to each heir or donee, and the demographic characteristics of decedents, heirs, donors, and donees.

 We proceed as follows.
-We start from the raw fiscal bequest flow B_t^{f0} , i.e. the aggregate net wealth transmitted at death, as reported to tax authorities by heirs.
-We do not exclude the estate share going to surviving spouses, first because it has always been relatively small (about 10%),46 and next because we choose in the present paper to adopt a gender-free, individual-centred approach to inheritance.
-We ignore marriage and gender issues altogether, which given our aggregate perspective seems to be the most appropriate option.47
+We start from the raw fiscal bequest flow B_t^{f0} , that is, the aggregate net wealth transmitted at death, as reported to tax authorities by heirs.
+We do not exclude the estate share going to surviving spouses, first because it has always been relatively small (about 10%),36 and next because we choose here to adopt a gender-free, individual-centred approach to inheritance.
+We ignore marriage and gender issues altogether, which, given our aggregate perspective, seems to be the most appropriate option.
+37